 • Proofreading your application before downloading and sending.

 But if you really want to impress recruiters, it’s well worth looking at the alternatives.
-Using our online builder, you can tailor your CV to European standards while still benefiting from professionally made CV templates with impressive designs.
+Using My Perfect CV’s online builder, you can tailor your CV to European standards while still benefiting from professionally made CV templates with impressive designs.

-Build your perfect europass CV format in 3 easy steps
+Create your perfect European CV in a few easy steps

 build-cv